Phineas Gage Sites in Cavendish

 After the accident, Gage was taken to Joseph Adams' Inn or Tavern where the Drs.
 Harlow and Williams examined his wounds, and dressed them.
 Over the next ten weeks Harlow ministered to him there.
 Although the building no longer exists, we know where it was.

 Adams ran his Inn or Tavern in premises owned by Samuel Dutton, who was himself an innkeeper.
 The location of Adams' Inn is given by two facts.
-First, on Hosea Doton's 1855 map of Cavendish (below), a building labelled 'S. Dulton's Hotel' (sic) is situated on the north side of Main Street to the west of Depot Street.
+First, on Hosea Doton's 1855 map of Cavendish (below), a building labeled 'S. Dulton's Hotel' (sic) is situated on the north side of Main Street to the west of Depot Street.
 Second, this building is opposite where Walton H. Green also said that Christopher Goodrich had driven Gage in his ox-cart to where he "boarded at the tavern, or hotel, which then stood directly across the road from where the solier's (sic) monumentiis (sic) (where the Aura Austin house now stands)."

 III: Thomas Winslow's cabinet maker's shop